 If your camper requires assistance during camp, a camp aid may attend camp with the camper.
 Families are responsible for hiring and paying for a camp aid.
 Camp aids must have completed ninth grade, be at least four years older than the child he/she is assisting and may not be a family member.
 Assistants 19 and older will be subject to a background check.

-Examples of Disruptive Behavior
+Examples of Disruptive Behavior:

-Talking while others are talking
+- Talking while others are talking

-Repeatedly running through the Zoo when asked to walk
+- Repeatedly running through the Zoo when asked to walk

-Refusing to participate in activities
+- Refusing to participate in activities

-Entering off-limits areas
+- Entering off-limits areas

-Bullying or aggravating fellow campers
+- Bullying or aggravating fellow campers

-Using hurtful language
+- Using hurtful language

-Excluding other campers from activities
+- Excluding other campers from activities

 The following will result in immediate dismissal from camp without refund:

-Physical violence: hitting, kicking, punching or biting
+Physical violence: hitting, kicking, punching, biting or inappropriate touching

-Inappropriate language: cursing, name calling, derogatory remarks or hate speech will not be tolerated
+Inappropriate language: cursing, name calling, derogatory remarks or hate speech